geodesyMUC/ma2020-dgfi-dw/README.md

 Input data

 * *inputFolder* - Data input folder.
 Set to the folder where the mat-files from step 1 are saved.
+The preprocessing script "convertData_XYZ2ENU.m" creates the mat-files for ENU and XYZ coordinates, so just this path variable has to be changed to either ENU or XYZ.
 * *jumpCSVLocation* - Location of Heaviside Jump Database.
 The CSV file needs to be appropriately formatted.
+The file for the jumps and earthquakes processed for this work is saved in the src-folder and is loaded by default when running "main".
+It can be changed and extended, but the formatting must not be changed.
 * *itrfChangesTextfile* - Location of ITRF release dates.
-The TXT file needs to be appropriately formatted (YYYY-MM-DD)
+The TXT file needs to be appropriately formatted (YYYY-MM-DD datetime, newline delimited).
+The file for the current relevant ITRF releases is located in the src-folder and loaded by default when running "main"..

 Result storage

-* *doSaveResults* - PNGs of the time series/fitted values will be stored automatically. default false
+* *doSaveResults* - PNGs of the time series/fitted values and the residual plots will be stored automatically. default false
-* *doStaticLogFile* - Log files will be named the same.
+* *doStaticLogFile* - Log file name will be kept the same for each station.
 This means that if the script is executed again for the same station, the old log file will be overwritten. default true

 Station to be processed

-* *stationName* - ID of the station to be processed.
+* *stationName* - ID of the station to be processed, corresponding to the name of the mat file in the denoted input directory.
 For the master's thesis data, this is the DOMES number.

 Extended Trajectory Model (ETM) input parameters